 Mental health in schools in Scotland

 We are delighted to be offering our Skills for Life mental health promotion programmes free of charge to primary schools across Dumfries and Galloway.
-This is thanks to funding from the Kavli Trust - Kavli owns the Castle McLellan pâté factory in Kirkcudbright, and the Trust is a generous supporter of good causes in the UK and abroad.
+This is thanks to funding from the Kavli Trust - the Kavli Trust owns the Castle McLellan pâté factory in Kirkcudbright, and the Kavli Trust is a generous supporter of good causes in the UK and abroad.
 We are thrilled that they will be funding our work in the region until 2023.

 As well as running our Zippy’s Friends (for 5-7 year-olds) and Apple’s Friends (for 7-9 year-olds) programmes, Dumfries and Galloway primary schools will be among the first in the world to run our new programmes for children aged 9-12.
 Passport, for 9-10 year-olds, will be launched in September 2019, and SPARK Resilience, for 10-12 year-olds, will be available from September 2020.

 We will also be working with schools to develop and test additional resources for the years when children are not involved directly in a programme.
 In addition, we will be offering our adaptation of Zippy’s Friends to special schools and schools with specialist resource provision, ensuring that children with autism, and other additional needs, do not miss out on good mental health.

 We want to offer extra support to some of the most vulnerable children.
 That’s why we will collaborate with local organisations to adapt our programmes for looked-after children, young carers and refugee groups.